-The Strawmaster+ should always be parked on a level, dry area that is free of debris and foreign objects.
+The Strawmaster Plus should always be parked on a level, dry area that is free of debris and foreign objects.
 Follow this procedure to hook-up:

-- 1. Clear the area of bystanders and remove foreign objects from the machine and working area. - 2.
+- Clear the area of bystanders and remove foreign objects from the machine and working area. - 2.
 Make sure there is enough room to back the tractor up to the trailer hitch. - 3.
-Start the tractor and slowly back it up to the hitch point. - 4.
-Stop the tractor engine, place all controls in neutral, set park brake and remove ignition key before dismounting. - 5.
-Use the trailer jack to raise or lower the hitch to align with the drawbar. - 6.
-Install a drawbar pin with provisions for a mechanical retainer such as a KLIK pin.
+Start the tractor and slowly back it up to the hitch point. - Stop the tractor engine, place all controls in neutral, set park brake and remove ignition key before dismounting. - 5.
+Use the trailer jack to raise or lower the hitch to align with the drawbar. - Install a drawbar pin with provisions for a mechanical retainer such as a KLIK pin.
 Install the retainer. - 7.
 Install a safety chain between the tractor and the hitch. - 8.
 Connect the hydraulics.
-To connect, proceed as follows:

-• Use a clean cloth or paper towel to clean the couplers on the ends of the hoses.
+To connect, proceed as follows: - Use a clean cloth or paper towel to clean the couplers on the ends of the hoses.
 Also clean the area around the couplers on the tractor.
-Remove the plastic plugs from the couplers and insert the male ends.

-• Be sure to match the pressure and return line to one valve bank.

-- 9. Raise the Front Hitch Jack and rotate it 90° to place into stowed position. - 10.
-Raise the two Wing Jacks and rotate 90° to place into stowed position. - 11.
+Remove the plastic plugs from the couplers and insert the male ends. - Be sure to match the pressure and return line to one valve bank. - 9.
+Connect lights (electrical socket plug) to tractor. - 10.
+Raise the hitch jack and place in its stowed position. - 11.
 When unhooking from the tractor, reverse the above procedure.